 Trillian: Ha ha!

 Arthur: Well, I should inform you that I don't date single-celled organisms.

 The Book: [describing Dent in the opening] This man is a 5'8" ape descendant and someone is trying to drive a bypass through his house.

 Arthur: See, normally I hate those sorts of parties.
 I'd much rather stay at home, I don't know, ironing me hankies.

 Arthur: Humma Kavula is person?
 I thought he was swearing!

-Zaphod: Hey, do it in the trash can, Earth man, this ship is brand new.
+Zaphod: Whoa, whoa, do it in the trash can, ape man!
+This ship's brand new!

 Arthur: [vomits coloured yarn]

 Questular Rontok: [about Trillian] She's lying.
 She's skinny, and she's pretty, and she's lying!